 Either (a) or (b) defines close contact if it occurred during the infectious period of

-the case, defined as two days prior to symptom onset to 10 days after symptom onset.
+the case, defined as two days prior to symptom onset to 10 days after symptom

-In the case of asymptomatic individuals who are test-confirmed with COVID-19, the
+In the case of asymptomatic individuals who are test-confirmed with COVID-19,

-for 10 days following the confirmation lab test.
+continuing for 10 days following the confirmation lab test.